MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-how-update-currencies.md

 - **By G/L Account**: G/L entries for unrealised gains and losses will have dimensions values transferred from the unrealised gains and losses G/L account's dimension settings source entry.
 - **No Transfer**: G/L entries for unrealised gains and losses won't have dimensions values.

-### <a name="effect-on-customers-and-vendors"></a>Effect on Customers and Suppliers
+### <a name="effect-on-customers-and-vendors"></a>Effect on Customers and Vendors

-For customer and supplier accounts, the batch job adjusts the currency by using the exchange rate that is valid on the posting date that is specified in the batch job.
+For customer and vendor accounts, the batch job adjusts the currency by using the exchange rate that is valid on the posting date that is specified in the batch job.
 The batch job calculates the differences for the individual currency balances and posts the amounts to the general ledger account that is specified in the **Unrealised Gains Acc.** field or the **Unrealised Losses Acc.** field on the **Currencies** page.
 Balancing entries are automatically posted to the receivables/payables account in the general ledger.

 The batch job processes all open customer ledger entries and vendor ledger entries.
-If there is an exchange rate difference for an entry, the batch job creates a new detailed customer or supplier ledger entry, which reflects the adjusted amount on the customer or supplier ledger entry.
+If there is an exchange rate difference for an entry, the batch job creates a new detailed customer or vendor ledger entry, which reflects the adjusted amount on the customer or vendor ledger entry.

-#### <a name="dimensions-on-customer-and-vendor-ledger-entries"></a>Dimensions on Customer and Supplier Ledger Entries
+#### <a name="dimensions-on-customer-and-vendor-ledger-entries"></a>Dimensions on Customer and Vendor Ledger Entries

-The adjustment entries are assigned the dimensions from the customer/supplier ledger entries, and the adjustments are posted per combination of dimension values.
+The adjustment entries are assigned the dimensions from the customer/vendor ledger entries, and the adjustments are posted per combination of dimension values.

 ### <a name="effect-on-bank-accounts"></a>Effect on Bank Accounts